OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 * Slide the button adjacent to **Comments** to the right to map comments.
 * The comments mapping will automatically enable comment author impersonation for supported systems.
 For more details, refer to Read the [Comment Author Impersonation](comment-author-impersonation.md) section.
-* Comment time impersonation is not supported by OpsHub Integration Manager via comment mapping.
+* Comment time impersonation is not supported by <code class="expression">space.vars.SITENAME</code> via comment mapping.

 <p align="center">
   <img src="../assets/Mapping_Configuration_Image_21F2.PNG"  width="700"/>